FrancescoMonnati/LidalDataEngineering/README.md

 - Cleaning and preprocessing of raw LIDAL measurements
 - Standardization and renaming of data files
 - Integration of geomagnetic and environmental metadata
+- Injection of processed data into a structured SQL database for downstream analysis and archival

 This Python implementation serves as a unified, maintainable framework for handling LIDAL data in a more efficient and scalable manner, relying on legacy code developed in MATLAB and C#.